-- A2.2.1 Prior to the site visit, the team shall gather information needed for scoring, including: - a.
-Management arrangements in place together with any specific strategies, such as bycatch mitigation or recovery strategies. ■ - b.
+- A2.2.1 Prior to the site visitfishery announcement, the team shall gather information needed for scoring, including: - a.
+Management arrangements in place together with any specific strategies, such as bycatch mitigation or recovery strategies. - b.
 Descriptions of any monitoring strategies in place, including at-sea observer programmes (coverage, duration, objectives). - c.
 Maps of: - i.
 The distribution of fishing effort within the jurisdictional boundaries of the UoA. - ii.
 The distribution of all fishing effort on the target stock outside the UoA. - iii.
 Species, habitat and community distributions (including depth ranges). - d.
 When using the CA, information needed to: - i.
 Assist in identifying the most vulnerable subcomponent for a species. - ii.
-Score the consequence of fishing activity on the species. - e.
+Score the consequence of fishing activity on the species.

+- e.
 When using the PSA, information needed for scoring: - i.
 The productivity attributes of each species. - ii.
 The susceptibility attributes of the species. - f.
 When using the CSA, information needed to: - i.
-Define habitat(s). - Score the consequence attributes of the Unit of Assessment's (UoA) habitat(s). - iii.
+Define habitat(s). - ii.
+Score the consequence attributes of the Unit of Assessment's (UoA) habitat(s). - iii.
 Score the spatial attributes of the UoA's habitat(s). - g.
-When using the SICA, information needed for scoring: - The spatial scale of the UoA on the ecosystem. - ii.
+When using the SICA, information needed for scoring: - i.
+The spatial scale of the UoA on the ecosystem. - ii.
 The temporal scale of the UoA on the ecosystem. - iii.
 The intensity of the UoA on the ecosystem. - iv.
-The consequence of the activity on the ecosystem. - A2.2.2 Information used for scoring shall comply with FCP 7.15.1.1. - A2.2.3 The team shall use all the data available as part of the assessment and reflect the analysis of this information when scoring the fishery.
+The consequence of the activity on the ecosystem. - A2.2.2 Information used for scoring shall comply with FCP 7.15.1.1. - A2.2.3 The team shall use all the data available as part of the assessment and reflect the analysis of this information when scoring the fishery. - A2.2.3A2.2.4 The team shall use the information gathered to present one of the following options in the Announcement Comment Draft Report: - a.
+Provide background information to inform the stakeholder consultation process and identify data gaps relating to the applicable methodology (CA, PSA, CSA, SICA), or - i.
+Provide background information and draft scores using the applicable methodology (CA, PSA, CSA, SICA) and identify any data gaps.